 Training At The Hofreitschule

-The young Lipizzaner stallions are trained at the Spanish Riding School as well as at Heldenberg.
-In fact, the public can watch their daily Morning Exercises to classical music in the large Winter Riding Hall.
-It takes approximately six years of training for a Lipizzaner to graduate to a school stallion.
+The young Lipizzaner stallions train at the Spanish Riding School as well as at Heldenberg.
+In the Riding School’s large Winter Riding Hall the public can watch their daily Morning Exercises to classical music.
+In fact, it takes approximately six years of training for a Lipizzaner to graduate to a school stallion.

 As a result of the careful breeding and extensive training procedure the Spanish Riding School values each horse at around EUR 100,000.